kunalvaishnavi/pyvis/README.md

 Then, you can install PyVis by typing the following into the command line: `pip install pyvis`.

-## Running Tests
-To be filled in...

 ## Contributing
 See CONTRIBUTING.md to learn how you can contribute to PyVis.
-(Needs to be created)

 ## License
 The PyVis project is under the MIT License.
 See [LICENSE.md](https://github.com/kunalcsc630/pyvis/blob/master/LICENSE) for more.